cloudlinux/kuberdock-docker/docker/man/docker.1.md

   See **docker-load(1)** for full documentation on the **load** command.

 **login**
-  Register or login to a Docker Registry
+  Log in to a Docker Registry
   See **docker-login(1)** for full documentation on the **login** command.

 **logout**